 For these reasons, chocolate manufacturers that were convinced of the long-term benefits of sustainable sourcing had begun to look beyond simply buying sustainably certified cocoa beans.
-They wanted to ensure that they achieved the social and environmental goals that would both contribute to a thriving chocolate industry in the long term and appeal to chocolate consumers.
 Through initiatives that were often referred to as Beyond Certified, some chocolate manufacturers worked directly with farmers organizations to introduce sustainable methods, improve productivity, and measure the results.
-Barry Callebaut, for example, in its Beyond Certified initiative dubbed 'Forever Chocolate,'13 had committed to achieve four environmental and social milestones by 2025:
+Barry Callebaut, for example, in its Beyond Certified initiative dubbed Forever Chocolate,13 had committed to achieve four environmental and social milestones by 2025:

 - 1. Lifting over 500,000 cocoa farmers out of poverty; - 2.
 Eliminating all child labor from its supply chain; - 3.
-Operating in a carbon-positive and forest-positive way (that is, regenerating both the atmosphere and global forest cover); and

-4. Using 100% sustainable ingredients in all of the company's products.
+Operating in a carbon-positive and forest-positive way (that is, regenerating both the atmosphere and global forest cover); and - 4.
+Using 100% sustainable ingredients in all of the company's products.